snie2012/snie2012.github.io/_posts/2019-03-21-sigmoid-vs-relu.md

 It feels magical to see, even with such simple MLPs, that ReLU makes a big difference compared to Sigmoid.
 It would be very interesting to further explore the dynamics of the gradients from layer to layer, to inspect when and where they plateaued.

-Furthermore, this sparks a much wider range of questions on the design choices of modern deep neural nets, and how each of the following choices would make a difference in the training dynamics of deep neural nets:
+Furthermore, this sparks a much wider range of questions on the design choices of modern deep neural nets, and how each of the following choices would make a difference in their training dynamics:
 - Weight initialization techniques (Xavier/Kaming initialization).
 Even in this very simple example, ReLU would not converge if the weights are not multiplied by 0.01.
 - Activation functions.
 There are many more to explore than ReLU, for example LeakyReLU, tanh, GeLU etc.
 - Skip connection / Residual connection.
 This is meant to stabilize deep nets.